browserengineering/book/book/animations.md

         self.tab.set_needs_render()
 ```

-Note that the `style_set` function sets the `needs_render` flag.
-That
+Importantly, the `style_set` function sets the `needs_render` flag to
-makes sure that the browser re-renders the web page with the new
+make sure that the browser re-renders the web page with the new
-`style` parameter, and therefore shows the user a slow fade of the
+`style` parameter.
+With these changes, you should now be able to open
-text "This text fades".
+and run this animation in your browser.

 ::: {.further}